Macon County Conservation District Volunteer Opportunities

-Volunteers like you help us maintain more than 3,300 acres of natural areas, and offer hundreds of school programs, special events, hikes, and weekend programs throughout the year across all of Macon County, Illinois.
+Volunteers like you help us maintain over 3,300 acres of natural areas and offer hundreds of school programs, special events, hikes, and weekend programs throughout the year across all of Macon County, Illinois.
 You’ll find indoor and outdoor volunteer opportunities available year-round.

 Taking the Step to Volunteer

-Volunteers are essential to the conservation district and its mission.
-In 2015, a total of 575 volunteers donated about 12,500 hours of their time.
-We invite you to join the volunteer team!
+Volunteers are essential to the Conservation District and its mission.
+In 2018, a total of 501 volunteers donated over 12,125 hours.
+We invite you to join the team!

 Commonly asked questions:

 - How often can I volunteer?
-We let you decide!
+You decide!
 Some volunteers help once or twice a year.
-Other volunteers help once a month, or even once a week.
+Others help once a month, or even once a week.

 - What can I do?
 We have something for everyone!
 Opportunities include the following areas: Rock Springs Nature Center, Educational Outreach, Conservation Support, Historical Interpretation, Youth Programs, and Seasonal & Special Events.

-- What are the benefits of volunteering for the Macon County Conservation District?
-Volunteer opportunities throughout our community can offer volunteers life long learning, new friendships, and has been linked to improved health.
+- What are the benefits of volunteering for the Conservation District?
+Volunteer opportunities throughout our community can offer you life long learning, new friendships, and have been linked to improved health.
 Volunteers at the Macon County Conservation District will receive two of our newsletter publications: Volunteer Quarterly and Prairie Islander.
 Volunteers that help through the Prairie Heritage Program will also receive the Astounder newsletter.